|

 - Manuals and other instructional equipment for trainees.

-In short, as with other elements of total training design, appropriate,
+In short, as with other elements of total training design,

-valid, and reliable testing for open psychomotor skill testing was lacking, so
+appropriate, valid, and reliable testing for open psychomotor skill

-we developed it.
-As with the Use of Force Model, no other training concern that
+testing was lacking, so we developed it.
+As with the Use of Force Model,

-we know of has these types of testing instruments, unless copied from those
+no other training concern that we know of has these types of testing

-which we developed.
+instruments, unless copied from those which we developed.

 COURSE COMPONENTS

 The following are major components of the training.
-Each of these components
+Each of these

-integrated, enabling the officer to flow easily from one to another as the
+All components are integrated, enabling the officer to flow easily from

 - Principles of Control, including